Data-samrex/uk_youtube_data/README.md

 ## Data exploration notes

-This is the stage where you have a scan of what's in the data, errors, inconcsistencies, bugs, weird and corrupted characters etc
+This is the stage where you have a scan of what's in the data, errors, inconsistencies, bugs, weird and corrupted characters etc

 - What are your initial observations with this dataset?
 What's caught your attention so far?